lsst/rtn-113/index.rst

 Tracking scientific publications is essential for demonstrating the scholarly impact of Rubin Observatory’s data products, analysis tools, and technical contributions to the astronomical community.
-The Community Science Team (CST) monitors research that uses Rubin Observatory data or tools and curates public libraries of relevant publications on the Science Explorer (SciX) digital library portal for researchers in astronomy.
+The Community Science Team (CST) monitors research that uses Rubin Observatory data or tools and curates public libraries of relevant publications on the `Science Explorer (SciX) digital library portal <https://scixplorer.org/>`_ for researchers in astronomy.
 The number of scientific and technical papers published with Rubin data is an essential metric tracked and reported to Rubin and agency management.
-These curated libraries are linked from the Rubin Observatory For Scientists website.
+These curated libraries are linked from the `Rubin Observatory For Scientists website <https://rubinobservatory.org/for-scientists>`_.

 This document outlines the process used for maintaining these libraries.
 It explains the structure and purpose of each library, the search strategies employed to identify relevant publications, the workflow for reviewing and adding papers, and the criteria for inclusion or exclusion.